- What are cash flow KPIs and why do they matter?

 Seasonality can distort cash flow KPIs if you rely on point-in-time comparisons.
 Rolling averages and year-over-year analysis help separate timing effects from underlying performance trends.

-Seasonal businesses should also adjust alert thresholds during peak and off-peak periods.
-Temporary increases in metrics like days sales outstanding or cash burn rate may be expected during inventory buildup or hiring cycles, but comparing results to the same period in prior years helps distinguish planned seasonality from emerging risk.
+Adjust alert thresholds during peak and off-peak periods.
+Temporary increases in metrics such as DSO or cash burn rate may be expected during inventory buildup or hiring cycles, but comparing results to the same period in prior years helps distinguish planned seasonality from emerging risk.

 Even well-defined cash flow KPIs can lead to poor decisions if they're calculated, interpreted, or applied incorrectly.
 These common mistakes tend to undermine otherwise solid cash flow analysis.